arvinkent17/PDO/README.md

   }

-  Note: You can use any query either is it Create, Update, Delete, Search, Read and pass values on the method executeMySQL
+  Note: You can use any query either is it Create, Read, Update, Delete, and Search on the method executeMySQL